Thandani Ntshumayelo: Club career

 A product of SuperSport United's youth academy, Ntshumayelo was promoted to the first team in 2009 and made 20 league starts in his maiden season in top-flight soccer.
 In January 2012, Ntshumayelo joined league champions Orlando Pirates.
 In January 2016, he received a four-year ban from football by the South African Institute for Drug Free Sport after he tested positive for a banned substance following abuse of cocaine.

+Ntshumayelo retired from professional football in 2023.

 International career

 He made his international debut for South Africa versus Tanzania on 14 May 2011.

+Personal life

+Ntshumayelo appeared in court in June 2024, accused of assaulting his girlfriend earlier that year.